-With the recent launch of Linux app support on Chrome OS, a new era of Android development has now emerged on Chromebooks.
-This also includes Flutter, Google’s cross-platform app development framework which is now in Release Preview.
+With the launch of Linux app support on Chrome OS, a new era of Android development has now emerged on Chromebooks.
+This also includes Flutter, Google’s cross-platform app development framework which has recently left Beta with its 1.0 release.
 Here’s a quick guide to installing Flutter on Chrome OS.

 How to install Flutter on Chrome OS